Legal Anti-Trafficking Working Group

 8 hour Southern California Pro Bono Attorney Training

 This comprehensive 8 hour training offers an in depth introduction to the legal immigration benefits available for trafficking survivors, including detailed information on applying for T and U visas, information on working effectively with law enforcement, and an overview of the civil remedies available to trafficking survivors.
 6 MCLE credits are available.

-We also offer a comprehensive two-day (16 hour) which is an in-depth overview of the legal issues faced by U.S. citizen and foreign national victims of human trafficking, including criminal victim witness advocacy issues, civil remedies, and immigration benefits.
+Our two-day training is a thorough overview of the legal issues faced by U.S. citizens and foreign national victims of human trafficking, including criminal victim witness advocacy issues, civil remedies, and immigration benefits.
 It is relevant to attorneys in many different areas of practice, including Criminal, Civil, Family, Dependency, Delinquency, and Immigration.
-This training provides up to 14 hours of MCLE credits including some ethics credit for participants who attend both full days.
+This training provides up to 14 hours of MCLE credits including Legal Ethics credit for participants who attend both full days.

 A Guide for Legal Advocates Providing Services to Victims of Trafficking

 A Guide to Human Trafficking and the T-Visa Process

 American University Washington College of Law and The Women’s Legal Defense and Education Fund